DocDrydenn/xmrig-build/README.md

 # xmrig-build
 Simple automated script to build XMRig from source on ARMv7 and ARMv8 devices.

+Should work for just about any device running a Debian-based Linux.

 ![Alt text](/xmrig-armbuild.JPG?raw=true "Screenshot")

 ## x86-64 (Default)